Is There a Dimmer Outlook Ahead for Amneal Pharmaceuticals Inc. (AMRX)?

 Is It Worth Investing in Amneal Pharmaceuticals Inc. (NYSE :AMRX) Right Now?

-The average price from analysts is $4.90, which is -$0.02 below the current price.
+The average price from analysts is $4.90.
 AMRX currently public float of 116.02M and currently shorts hold a 5.63% ratio of that float.
 Today, the average trading volume of AMRX was 1.17M shares.

 AMRX’s Market Performance

-AMRX stocks went down by -2.22% for the week, with a monthly jump of 10.48% and a quarterly performance of -0.82%, while its annual performance rate touched -5.46%.
-The volatility ratio for the week stands at 6.38% while the volatility levels for the past 30 days are set at 4.91% for Amneal Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 4.84% for AMRX stocks with a simple moving average of 12.93% for the last 200 days.
+AMRX stocks went up by 1.05% for the week, with a monthly jump of 4.32% and a quarterly performance of -4.17%, while its annual performance rate touched -9.72%.
+The volatility ratio for the week stands at 5.79% while the volatility levels for the past 30 days are set at 4.83% for Amneal Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 4.16% for AMRX stocks with a simple moving average of 12.28% for the last 200 days.

 Analysts’ Opinion of AMRX